Lynn Headwaters is Metro Vancouver’s largest regional park, with over 40 km of hiking trails, some of which are easy, while others are serious.

 TIP #1: The park usually closes at dusk, so be sure to leave before they lock the gate.
 Also, never leave your vehicle in the park overnight.
-If you do it will be assumed that you are a hiker lost in the woods, the police will be called, and a Search and Rescue team will likely begin their hunt to find you.
+If you do officials will assume that you are a hiker lost in the woods, the police will be called, and a Search and Rescue team will likely begin their hunt to find you.

 TIP #3: Also if going for a serious hike, be sure to register at the information board.
-This is a place where you fill out a form with your name, where you are headed and contact details.
+This is a place where you fill out a form with your name, contact details and where you are headed.
 You then put part of the form in the box when you start your hike, and the other part in the box upon your return (to signify that you made it back safely).

 This signing in and out procedure is for your own safety – if you don’t return, or if you fail to put the second half of the form in the box at the end, you will be called (hopefully) and a search will begin if needed.

-Click Lynn Headwaters Info for more information on the park, including a great video.
+Click Lynn Headwaters Info for more information about the park.